antusarker/jobs/README.md

 ## Key Features
 - **[Breeze-Authentication] : Lightweight and modern scaffolding for login, registration, and password management.**
 - **[Role-Middleware] : Custom middleware restricts route access based on user role.**
-- **[Clean-Architecture] : Routes, controllers, and views are structured by role for easy maintenance and scalability.**
+- **[Clean-Architecture] : Routes, controllers, and views are structured by role for easy maintenance and scalability.
+Service & Repositopry Pattern Applied**

 ## JobMatch Alert System
 is a real-time notification feature designed to instantly inform candidates about new job opportunities that align with their profiles.